jriwanek-forks2/86Box-ICH2/README.md

 <p align="center"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ab/Intel_ICH2.jpg/240px-Intel_ICH2.jpg"></p>

-<p align="center">This is a fork of 86Box that tries to emulate the Intel ICH, more specifically the Intel ICH2</p>
+<p align="center">This is a fork of 86Box that tries to emulate the Intel ICH, more specifically the Intel ICH2 but also a few legacy minor boards</p>

 <h2>Whats ICH2</h2>
 The ICH2 is a southbridge released by Intel in the early 2000's.
 It came incorporated with many peripherals like USB, Audio & IDE.
 The ICH series in general also got rid of the ISA bus replacing it with the not so different LPC bus.